invoiceninja/invoiceninja.github.io/source/docs/introduction.md

 ## App basics

-The app version (ie. `v5.1.56-A47`) is comprised of two parts: the API version and the Admin Portal version.
-In this cases the API version is `5.1.56` and the AP version is `47`.
-The `A` denotes the platform, in this case Android.

 The main interface is divided into three parts: the sidebar navigation menu, the list (or table) and the preview.
-The layout can be customized to fit your needs using a combination of the icons at the bottom of the screen, and the option on Settings > Device Settings.
+The layout can be customized to fit your needs using a combination of the icons at the bottom of the screen, and the options in Settings > Device Settings.

 By default, all supported modules are enabled, if you know you won't be using some features you can disable them on Settings > Account Management > Enabled Modules.